 A feature file is an entry point to the SpecFlow test.
 This is a file where you will describe your tests in Descriptive language (Like English).
 It is an essential part of SpecFlow, as it serves as an automation test script as well as live documents.
 A feature file can contain a scenario or can contain many scenarios in a single feature file but it usually contains a list of scenarios.
 Let’s create one such file.

-Before moving head for writing the first script, let’s create a nice folder structure of the project.
+Before moving the head for writing the first script, let’s create a nice folder structure of the project.

 Create a Feature File Folder

 It is always good to have a nice and clean folder structure in the project and each folder represents the content in it.
-So, first create a folder for the feature file.
+So, first, create a folder for the feature file.

 1) Create a new Folder by right click on the ‘Project‘ and navigating to Add -> New Folder.

 2) Name the folder as ‘Features’ and hit enter.